xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 ## Secret Key Cryptography
 Now let's look at the modern secret key crypto.
-With secret key crypto, when we use an encryption algorithm to encrypt a message the encryption key is same as decryption key.
+With secret key crypto, when we use an encryption algorithm to encrypt a message.
+The encryption key is the same as the decryption key.
-We have seen that.
+We have seen this in trivial codes.
 In Caesar cipher, the encryption key and drcryption key are the same.
 In Columnar cipher, the keyword is the encryption and decryption key.